MerlinDumeur/pymultifracs/README.rst

 Introduction
 ============

-This package implements wavelet based multifractal analysis of 1D signals.
+This package implements wavelet-based multifractal analysis of 1D signals.

 Implemented features:

-* Computation of (1D) multiresolution quantities: wavelet coefficients, wavelet-leaders and p-leaders
+* Computation of (1D) multiresolution quantities: wavelet coefficients, wavelet-leaders and p-leaders.
 * Computation of structure functions, cumulants and log-cumulants.
 * Estimation of the multifractal spectrum.
 * Bivariate multifractal analysis.
 * Bootstrap-derived confidence intervals and automated scaling range selection.
 * Outlier detection.

 The initial implementation of the code in this package was based on the Wavelet p-Leader and Bootstrap based MultiFractal analysis (PLBMF) `Matlab toolbox <http://www.ens-lyon.fr/PHYSIQUE/Equipe3/MultiFracs/software.html>`_ written by Patrice Abry, Herwig Wendt and colleagues.
 For a thorough introduction to multifractal analysis, you may access H. Wendt's PhD thesis available in `his website <https://www.irit.fr/~Herwig.Wendt/data/ThesisWendt.pdf)>`_.

-..
-For a brief introduction to multifractal analysis, see the file THEORY.ipynb
+To get started, please look at our :doc:`documentation <user_guide/index>`.

 .. include:: Installation.rst